King Warrior Magician Lover: The Four Masculine Archetypes

 magician archetype masculine

-The Magician | Masculine Archetype
+The Magician Archetype — Awareness and Transformation

 The Magician archetype is the energy of cognition, awareness, insight, thoughtfulness, and reflection.